 Yes, it’s get’s a bit muddy and is open to interpretation but if you listen to the types of sounds that were popular you’ll quickly realize that there are styles that date the sound of the music as well as the instrumentation.
 Many Pop sounds are serious crossover songs.
 They might have elements of Rocks, Latin or otherwise.

 I love being positive but it’s very instructive to understand what doesn’t make a good Retro Brit-Pop song.
 Obviously, we are calling it pop; so…. for the most part are leaving out the super heavy metal inspired by groups like Led Zepplin (70’s), Black Sabbath (70’s).
 The 70’s on had very diverse music that grew out of the early music styles.
-Disco doesn’t fall under our radar either.
-Nor does the big hair bands of the 80s, or Girl Pop Rock like Madonna, or 90’s Nirvana and Grunge Rock.
-Of course, we leave out jazz music or smooth jazz.
+Disco doesn’t fall under our radar either which rose to fame in the mid and late 70’s nearly killing commercial rock music and starting disco wars (Disco is very much a baby sister to much of the current trend in music).
+Nor does it include the big hair bands of the 80s, or Girl Pop Rock like Madonna, or 90’s Nirvana and Grunge Rock.
+We leave out a lot of R&B and Blues but would be happy to include it when done in the proper style (since much of the pop music evolved from the simple 1-4-5 structure and it’s variants.
+Of course, we leave out jazz music or smooth jazz which evolved to full bloom in the early 90’s.
 Our last (but certainly not final) exclusion would be the popular bands of the 2000’s like Lady Ga Ga, Maroon 5, and all hard core rap based tunes, or Hip Hop.
 Essentially if the music has heavy rap in it (not talking which was done) then it doesn’t fit.
 Digital vocalization doesn’t fit (auto-tunes).
 But I must stress, if you incorporate a TINY bit of a newer technique it’s very cool as long as it isn’t the main idea in the song.

 The best way to understand the Genre is to listen to some of the bands involved in it and try to EMULATE them.
 Write a melody that takes one of the existing melodies and tweeks it.